Dedicated to the success of the individual investor

 Dividend Growth Portfolio Strategy

-The DGP's strategies come straight from the annual eBooks that I have written since 2008.
-The first edition contained the original constitution for the DGP.
-It has been slightly modified each year as part of a routine annual process of reviewing and updating the portfolio's strategies and operation every year.
+The strategies come straight from the annual eBooks that I have written since 2008.
+I have modified the constitution each year as part of a routine annual process of reviewing and updating the portfolio's strategies and procedures every year.

 The DGP's performance is tracked monthly.
 Click here to see the latest report on the DGP's results.